Hawai'i’s 100% clean energy future – locally produced renewable energy

 - 25-year Power Purchase Agreement (PPA)

-- Includes decommissioning and return of Project area to its existing condition (or comparable) at end of lifespan
+- Decommissioning and return of Project area to its existing condition (or comparable) at end of the lifespan

 Collaboration and engagement